ptahproject/ptah/docs/overview.rst

 The ContentTraverser is bound to the ApplicationRoot and registers itself with Pyramid.
 So if Pyramid resolves URL into an ApplicationRoot it will use this custom traverser.
-A traverser is responsible for resolving the URL into a response by pyramid.  :py:class:`ptah_cms.traverser.Traverser` will lookup the location of the model via the `ptah_cms_content` table.
+A traverser is responsible for resolving the URL into a response by pyramid.  :py:class:`ptah.cms.traverser.Traverser` will lookup the location of the model via the `ptah_cms_content` table.

 Traversal is only used for the content heirarchy.
 URL Dispatch can still